marco-tuzza/personal-website/README.md

 # Personal Website

 ## Description
-This is the repository for my personal website, currently under development.
+This is the repository for my personal website.

 ## Technologies Used
 - HTML